-(17) Paycheck Protection Program
+(18) Paycheck Protection Program

-During the year ended June 30, 2020, the Organization received a Paycheck Protection Program (PPP) loan of \$1,556,900, granted by the Small Business Administration under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
+During the year ended June 30, 2020, the Organization received a Paycheck Protection Program ("PPP") loan of \$1,556,900, granted by the Small Business Administration under the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act").
 PPP loans are considered conditional contributions, with a right-of-return in the form of an obligation to be repaid if a barrier to entitlement is not met.
 The barrier is that PPP loan funds must be used to maintain compensation costs and employee headcount, and other qualifying expenses (rent, utilities, and interest on mortgages) incurred following the receipt of the funds.
-The Organization recognized the amount received as contribution income as qualified expenses occurred and barriers to entitlement were met.
-Application for forgiveness of the loan will be made, with the inclusion of compliance substantiation and certification therein.
-However, at the time of issuance of the financial statements, notice of forgiveness had not been received from the lender.
+During the year ended June 30, 2020, the Organization recognized the amount received as contribution income as qualified expenses occurred and barriers to entitlement were met.
+A formal request for forgiveness was approved in March 2021.
 All documentation supporting program compliance has been made available for the financial statement audit.
-All indications are that the loan will be forgiven, however, if a portion of the loan must be repaid, the terms are such that the Organization has sufficient liquidity to repay the unforgiven portion.

-(18) Risks and uncertainties
+(19) Risks and uncertainties

-On March 11, 2020 the World Health Organization declared the outbreak of a coronavirus (COVID-19) a pandemic.
+On March 11, 2020 the World Health Organization declared the outbreak of COVID-19 a pandemic.
 The COVID-19 outbreak began disrupting operations and affecting a wide range of industries and their employees.
-The extent of the impact of COVID-19 on the Organization's operational and financial performance as of June 30, 2020 was not deemed significant with exception of the Paycheck Protection Program funding discussed in Note 17, but the extent of the impact moving forward will depend on certain developments, including the duration and spread of the outbreak and the related impact on its programs, employees, and vendors, all of which are uncertain and cannot be predicted.
+The extent of the impact of COVID-19 on the Organization's operational and financial performance as of June 30, 2021 and 2020 was not deemed significant with exception of the Paycheck Protection Program funding discussed in Note 18 and the large increase in contributions discussed in Note 12, but the extent of the impact moving forward will depend on certain developments, including the duration and spread of the outbreak and the related impact on its programs, employees, and vendors, all of which are uncertain and cannot be predicted.
 The extent to which COVID-19 may impact the Organization's financial condition or results of operations is uncertain and cannot be reasonably estimated.